Ducking-Games/godotons/README.md

 * Known Issues
     * Won't gracefully handle config schema changes.
 Need to implement some schema version or something to prevent it blowning up on Godoton addon updates.
     * Won't refresh on reimport, have to hit Load
+    * Doesn't clear out the addon or move it before an update - need to address

 # Contributing
 We are open to contributions with no particular style guide defined yet as the project is in early development.